elerch/release-tracker/README.md

 # Release Tracker

 A Zig application that monitors releases from starred repositories across GitHub, GitLab, Codeberg, and SourceHut, generating an RSS feed for easy consumption.

-Needs to be able to rotate PAT on GitLab
+Note that this application was primarily AI generated

 ## Features